 Best Blades for Cutting Plexiglass

 Experts agree that the best plexiglass cutting tool depends on the thickness of the acrylic sheet that you are cutting.
 Use the incorrect cutting tool, and you can ruin the acrylic sheet.
 Thin sheets of plexiglass should be scored and hand cut.
 However, thick sheets of plexiglass are best cut using an electric saw.

 For thicker sheets of plexiglass, you should follow the above instructions but use a table, circular or saber saw.
 If cutting plexiglass with a table saw, make sure you have a blade that works with acrylic.
 Otherwise, you may crack or chip the thick sheet of acrylic.

 The best blades for plexiglass are carbide tipped.
 These no-melt saw blades have a design that will make a smooth edge without melting the acrylic sheet.
 Blades that aren't designed for acrylic sheeting, particularly thick sheets, can cause chips in the acrylic as the blade heats up while eating through the dense material.

-Cutting Plexiglass With a Table Saw
+Cutting Plexiglass With a Circular Saw

 When cutting an acrylic sheet, there are a number of power tools from which to choose to get the job done quickly and cleanly.
 A hand-held jig saw can be used on thinner pieces of plexiglass.
-If you are working with a table saw, you should follow a few steps to ensure you get a clean cut the first time.
+If you are working with a circular saw, you should follow a few steps to ensure you get a clean cut the first time.